testillano/h2agent/README.md

   In the example above we append the value of variable *name* to a constant-value source, so will have *var.biography="I am engineer and my name is  <value of variable 'name'>"*.

+  Global variables are not inspected, only local ones.

 - PrependVar: this prepends a variable value to the source: